-The management believes that any reasonably possible change in the key assumptions on which recoverable amount is based would not cause the aggregate carrying value to exceed the recoverable amount of the CGU.
+The management believes that any reasonably possible changes in the key assumptions on which recoverable amount are based would not cause the carrying values to exceed the recoverable amount of the CGU.

-9. Other Investment
+9. Other investment

-Gr oup
+Group

-2019 2018
+2020 2019

 RM RM

+Non-august

 Non-current

 At fair value through profit or loss

-- Enhanced deposits fund 531,504 512,183
+- Enhanced Deposit Fund 1 531,504